Abhi20037500/Nlp-Assignment-1/README.md

 • Assignment: Given a starting word, you now must predict the whole sentence of length 15 using the ideas of both unigrams and bigrams.

+# lab 2

+QI.
+(Within Lab).
+The following exercises aim to deepen your understanding of tokenization issues in text processing tasks.
+Recall our class discussion on the complexities of tokenization, including handling URLs, email IDs, hashtags, mentions, numbers, and other textual elements.
+You will now explore these challenges in detail through practical examples.

+1. Extracting URLs from Text
+2. Identifying Email IDs
+3. Detecting Hashtags
+4. Finding Mentions in Text
+5. Extracting Numbers
+6. Identifying Punctuations
+7. Validating PAN Numbers
+8. Removing Repetitive Characters
+9. Finding Indian Mobile Numbers
+10. Extracting Words Starting with Capital Letters

+Q.II (Within Lab).
+Write a program to calculate the edit distance between two input strings and demonstrate the number of operations (insertions, deletions, or substitutions) required to transform one string into another.